rithwiks/4641_Project/README.md

 The problem here lies both in the inconsistency of results from previous models as well as the lack of looking at revenue.
 Since all of the crew and actors must be paid, having a movie that will have a higher revenue will benefit those who are helping create these movies.
 This has come to the forefront today as there has been a recent strike between writers and movie studios over many issues involving financial concerns with movies and other forms of media.
 We are hoping that putting writers on projects that will be profitable in the long run will allow them to have a more stable income and job security.

 ## Methods
 We have two main parts in our notebook: preprocessing and the actual regression.
 For preprocessing, we will need to clean up the data and engineer new features that could give the model a better chance at predicting the revenue.
 One of the first things we did was replace null values in each column with the means for numeric data and modes for non-numeric data.
 From there we created new features that told the model whether or not key things existed for the movie (tagline, homepage, etc.).
 From there, we parsed the genres of the movie and turned it into a one-hot encoding.
 We also parsed the date strings and turned them into separate day, month, and year categories.
 Finally, we went through the production companies and attached their id to each data point in addition to whether the production company was one of the 20 biggest or not.
 After data cleaning and feature engineering, we implemented some feature selection using the backward selection techniques.
 To explain further, we removed features one at a time and determined the significance of the feature in impacting the score of the model.
 We then selected features that had a significance value above 0.0075 (signifance value being the difference in score between using every feature and using every feature except the selected one).

 For the actual model, we utilized sklearn and its implementations of numerous regression models.
 We utilized 3 models: Random Forest Regression, Linear Regression, and Bayesian Ridge Regression.
 We used the Random Forest regression since, as an ensemble model, it would be more robust when it comes to noise.
-We used the linear regression model as a good baseline comparison, and to see if revenue was linearly related to our input.
+We used the linear regression model as a second good baseline comparison, and to see if revenue was linearly related to our input.
 We implemented Bayesian Ridge Regression as it provided a way to regularize linear regression, which would lead to better results.
 Finally, we used a random number generator to evaluate our models against a completely random model.

 ## Potential Results and Discussion
 We have two potential metrics we could predict given a movie's information: ratings or box office performance.
 These would both be quantitative measurements that could help producers determine if a movie would be successful or help movie-goers determine if a movie is worth watching.
 Since both values are numeric, we could utilize a loss metric like MSE to validate our results and help train our model.
 Our goal would be to be able to predict these values accurately given the title, genre, runtime, actors, directors, etc.

+**update

+Upon further evaluation, we decided upon predicting just box office revenuew.
+We found that tyring to predict ratings is extremely volatile, and is very noisy for our models to identify patterns.
+Box office reveneue was a more direct relationship to the features we had, and we were able to achieve a higher score with this metric.

+We use the following metrics to evaluate our model:
+ - Mean Absolute Error (MAE)
+ - Mean Squared Error (MSE)
+ - R2 Score
+ - Relative MAE

+View the [Results](#results) section below for more information.

 ## Results